zedlopez/ifm/Examples/Aftershock.md

 ```

-Thus far we have essentially replicated the original behavior, but we've made it possible to write specialized behavior for devices, and to invoke that behavior in other places:
+Thus far we have essentially replicated the original behavior, but we've made it possible to write specialised behavior for devices, and to invoke that behavior in other places: